gabrielbcn/thalestest/readme.md

 able to interact with it with the proper controls.
 Image should be tagged as thalestest, make sure it has been done.

-Now create a deployment, example of yaml follows
+Now create a deployment, an example of yaml follows.
+But take into account that you need to deploy the container we have created, not the sample given below.

 ``` yaml
 apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2